Skip to content

 Formatting

-Variables can be rendered in a specific format by adding a filter.
+Variables can be rendered in a specific format by adding filters.
 Filters are used within a variable, separated by a pipe (|) character like this: {{ <merge>.<code> | <filter> }}.
 Check out this list of built-in Jinja filters.

 Date and time